PsyTeachR/data-skills-v2/docs/02-stroop.md

 * In code chunk 5, write and run `summary(ppt_info)` (and do the same for `dat`)
 * In code chunk 5, write and run `str(ppt_info)` (and do the same for `dat`)

-What is the **median** congruent reaction time to 1 decimal place? <input class='webex-solveme nospaces' size='5' data-answer='["746.3"]'/>
+What is the **mean** age pf participants to 1 decimal place? <input class='webex-solveme nospaces' size='4' data-answer='["24.4"]'/>

-What is the **mean** incongruent reaction time to 1 decimal place? <input class='webex-solveme nospaces' size='5' data-answer='["891.3"]'/>
+What is the **mean** overall reaction time to 1 decimal place? <input class='webex-solveme nospaces' size='3' data-answer='["821"]'/>

 ## Activity 7: Visualise the data

 As you're going to learn about more over this course, data visualisation is extremely important.
 Visualisations can be used to give you more information about your dataset, but they can also be used to mislead.

 We're going to look at how to write the code to produce simple visualisations in a few weeks, for now, we want to focus on how to read and interpret different kinds of graphs.
-Please feel free to play around with the code and change `TRUE` to `FALSE` and adjust the values and labels and see what happens but **do not worry about understanding this code**.
+Please feel free to play around with the code and change `TRUE` to `FALSE` and adjust the values and labels and see what happens but **do not worry about understanding this code for now**.
 Just copy and paste it.

 * Copy, paste and run the below code in code chunk 6 to produce a bar graph that shows the number of men, women, and non-binary participants in the dataset.